MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-client-details.md

     If your account isn't listed in the **Users** node, check the configuration of the site's [Active Directory User discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser).

-#### Possible causes for Configuration Manager versions 2010 and earlier
+**Possible causes for Configuration Manager versions 2010 and earlier:**

 Typically, this error is caused by an issue with the admin account.
 Below are the most common issues with the administrative user account: